 To make the bread

-- In a large bowl stir together the flour, sugar, soda, salt, cinnamon, cardamom, nutmeg and ginger.
+- In a large bowl stir together the 3 cups of flour, 2 ¼ cups of sugar, 2 teaspoons of baking soda, 1 ½ teaspoons of salt, 1 teaspoon of cinnamon, ½ teaspoon of cardamom, ½ teaspoon of nutmeg and ¼ teaspoon of ginger.
 Set flour mixture aside.

 - Drain the water or liqueur off the apricots and gently stir them into the pumpkin bread batter.
 Stir until no more streaks of flour are present.